This Discussion channel is currently closed.

 Default_avatar

-Robert Wellemeyer almost 8 years ago
+Robert Wellemeyer over 8 years ago

 Reading the Rate Increase Notice for E0002/GR-15-826, I noticed a difference in price between Residential and Small General Commercial Customer Energy (PER KW) Rates.
 I would ask the PUC to ask why these rates are not the same?
 Why do businesses need a rate discount up to a 10.2%?